-Our 2025 conference will be taking place on 6 February at Coventry Building Society Arena.
+Our 2025 conference took place on 6 February at Coventry Building Society Arena.

 The provision of effective interventions for children and young people at risk of homelessness is essential if youth homelessness is to be reduced and prevented.
-Join us to hear from a range of key speakers and share your ideas with like-minded organisations.
+At our last conference we heard from a range of key speakers and shared ideas with like-minded organisations.

 See the agenda